Combinatorial Markov chains on linear extensions: Properties of the various Markov chains

 \subsection{Stationary states}

-In this section we prove properties of the stationary state of the various continuous time Markov chains defined in Section~\ref{section.markov chains}, assuming that all $x_i$'s are strictly positive.
+In this section we prove properties of the stationary state of the various discrete-time Markov chains defined in Section~\ref{section.markov chains}, assuming that all $x_i$'s are strictly positive.

-\begin{thm} The continuous time Markov chain according to the uniform promotion graph has the uniform stationary distribution, that is, each linear extension is equally likely to occur. \end{thm}
+\begin{thm} The discrete-time Markov chain according to the uniform promotion graph has the uniform stationary distribution, that is, each linear extension is equally likely to occur. \end{thm}

 \begin{proof} Stanley showed~\cite{stanprom} that the promotion operator has finite order, that is $\partial^k=\mathrm{id}$ for some $k$.
 The same arguments go through for the extended promotion operators $\partial_j$.
 Therefore at each vertex $\pi\in \L(P)$, there is an incoming and outgoing edge corresponding to $\partial_j$ for each $j\in [n]$.
-For the uniform promotion graph, an edge for $\partial_j$ is assigned weight $x_j$, and hence the row sum of the transition matrix is zero, which proves the result.
+For the uniform promotion graph, an edge for $\partial_j$ is assigned weight $x_j$, and hence the row sum of the transition matrix is one, which proves the result.
 Equivalently, the all ones vector is the required eigenvector. \end{proof}

-\begin{thm} The continuous time Markov chain according to the uniform transposition graph has the uniform stationary distribution. \end{thm}
+\begin{thm} The discrete-time Markov chain according to the uniform transposition graph has the uniform stationary distribution. \end{thm}

 \begin{proof} Since each $\tau_{j}$ is an involution, every incoming edge with weight $x_{j}$ has an outgoing edge with the same weight.
 Another way of saying the same thing is that the transition matrix is symmetric.
-By definition, the transition matrix is constructed so that column sums are zero.
-Therefore, row sums are also zero. \end{proof}
+By definition, the transition matrix is constructed so that column sums are one.
+Therefore, row sums are also one. \end{proof}

 We now turn to the promotion and transposition graphs of Section~\ref{section.markov chains}.
 In this case we find nice product formulas for the stationary weights.